Antiz96/arch-update/README.md

-7  No pending update when using the `-l/--list` option 8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option
+7  No pending update when using the `-l/--list` option 8  Error when generating a configuration file with the `--gen-config` option 9  Error when reading the configuration file with the `--show-config` option 10 Error when creating the autostart desktop file for the systray applet with the `--tray --enable` option
 ```

 For more information, see the arch-update(1) man page.